-In fulfilling requirements of the National Historic Preservation Act of 1966 (NHPA), DAHP, as Washington's state historic preservation office, is the responsible entity for developing the Plan.
+In fulfilling requirements of the National Historic Preservation Act of 1966, DAHP, as Washington's state historic preservation office, is the responsible entity for developing the Plan.
 However, implementing the Plan is a shared responsibility that includes DAHP and encompasses the efforts of a wide range of interested individuals, organizations, businesses, and government entities.

-In short, inhabiting Our History is not a plan solely for DAHP nor is it a DAHP agency work plan.
+In short, Inhabiting Our History is not a plan solely for DAHP nor is it a DAHP agency work plan.
 Rather, the Plan is a statewide tool for conveying shared priorities and guiding cooperative efforts to preserve the state's cultural heritage.
-Key stakeholders playing a role to implement the Plan includes property owners; federal, state and local agencies; private non-profit organizations; professionals in closely related fields such as architecture, archaeology, planning, and real estate; and importantly all persons or groups with an interest or connection to honoring and protecting our heritage.
+As discussed below, Native Americans are key stakeholders in the work of historic preservation in Washington given their long presence and imprint on the land.